 Have you ever wondered what makes games such as Tetris and Angry Bird so addictive?
 Psychologists have made a recent study into the subject.
 The answer is ‘micro-rewards’.
 These are the real time ‘feel-good rewards’ that gamers experience when finishing a level or collecting a bonus.
 The release of Dopamine before and during these key moments drive users into a prolonged state of euphoria.
 Dopamine is created in various parts of the brain and is critical in all sorts of brain functions, including thinking, moving, sleeping, mood, attention, motivation, seeking and reward.

 Employee advocacy drives similar behaviours, both in terms of gamification and the psychological gratification when users share and receive communications.
-This is why employees who create and share content are more engaged.
-They experience a sense of social acceptance, pride and reward.
+This is why employees who create and share content feel a sense of social acceptance, pride and reward.

 Beyond even that, employee advocacy opens up the opportunity to share interests and hobbies in the workplace, on a deeply personal and creative level – be it photography, videography, writing, designing or just plain social sharing.
 Employees are given near carte blanche to flex their creative muscles.
 If you look at any employee engagement survey over the last 10 years, creativity votes high on the list of needs and wants from a career.
 It is this fulfilment of the individual’s creative needs that drives workforce happiness.